Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Limitations and Future Directions

 \section{Limitations and Future Directions}

 There are many open directions for the offline evaluation of explanations in \ac{RS}s.
-The explanation path metrics captured some correlation with user perception regarding explanation goals.
-However, the results should be interpreted cautiously, as the online experiments did not achieve statistical significance.
-This suggests potential for developing new offline metrics that may correlate more closely with explanation goals and for including metrics that consider not only single-item explanations but also multi-item explanations, as in modern systems where explanations are tags of items' content in a row. \looseness=-1
+Although differences in explanation path metrics affected user perception of explanation goals, these findings should be interpreted with caution, as the online user study comparing preferences between \ac{PEM} and ExpLOD did not yield statistically significant results.
+Consequently, an important research topic for future work is the development of new offline metrics that better align with explanation goals.\looseness=-1

+In addition, as discussed in Section~\ref{sec:online_results}, the correlation analysis focused on users’ preferences between the two explanation algorithms.
+Accordingly, Figure~\ref{fig:corr_all} and Figure~\ref{fig:corr_f} present the correlations that illustrate how the offline metrics, together with perceived diversity and perceived popularity, relate to the explanation goals based on users’ comparative Likert-scale judgments of \ac{PEM} and ExpLOD v2.
+Consequently, although we concluded that users were able to perceive differences captured by the offline metrics—and that our findings align with those of \cite{balog2020measuring}—this conclusion assumes that the quality of the explanations produced by both algorithms was validated in their respective prior studies \cite{musto2016explod, musto2019combining, du2022post}.
+Furthermore, the phrasing of the questionnaire may also have contributed to the low correlations observed between the offline metrics and the online explanation goals.
+We intentionally opted for open questions to avoid biasing participants toward a specific interpretation.\looseness=-1

-Another limitation of this work is that it relies on using only one dataset to compare offline metrics and online explanations from the user perspective.
-Our literature review showed that the evolution of algorithms from \cite{musto2016explod} to \cite{musto2019linked} to \cite{du2022post} is the only one with user studies on explanation goals, all relying on a dataset from the movie domain.
-We leave the evaluation in other domains for future research. \looseness=-1
+Another limitation of this study is that it relies on only one dataset to compare offline and online metrics from a user perspective.
+We reported offline results in Appendix \ref{apen:lastfm}; however, we leave the user evaluation of explanations for this domain for future research.
+Our rapid literature review revealed that the progression of algorithms from \cite{musto2016explod} to \cite{musto2019linked} to \cite{du2022post} is the only one that includes user studies on explanation goals, all of which rely on a dataset from the movie domain.
+Evaluation in other domains is left for future research. \looseness=-1

-In addition, other types of explanation algorithms, such as review explanations, were not validated in this research due to the lack of an algorithm evolution timeline on explanation goals in the literature.
+In addition, other types of explanation algorithms, such as review explanations, were not validated in this study because of the lack of an algorithm evolution timeline on explanation goals in the literature.
 However, we argue that path offline explanation metrics can be adapted to this domain by replacing the attributes of the KG with aspects extracted from reviews.
-We also leave the validation of these metrics with other families of explanation algorithms for future work. \looseness=-1
+We also leave the validation of these metrics to other families of explanation algorithms for future work. \looseness=-1